Back up and restore your workspace across devices

 Privacy

-Cloud Backup data is stored in Cloudflare KV under your account and is only accessible to you.
-It is removed when you delete your account.
+Cloud Backup tab bodies are stored as expiring Cloudflare KV records; a private D1 catalog stores only the tab name, format, size, and version needed to list and enforce your quota.
+Both are scoped to your account.
 See the Privacy Policy for full details on how workspace data is handled.

 Related